-Council threw in an obligation on each member state to end co-ownership requirements for unanimity decisions on building renovations.
+Non-residential: Council wants the "G" stock to go up one class level by 2030 and Council threw in an obligation on each member state to end co-ownership requirements for unanimity decisions on building renovations.
 That's a major infringement of the Treaty principles protecting Europeans from too much Europe, but people don't worry much about seating arrangements when the house is on fire.

-Rooftop solar installation3

-There will be mandatory rooftop solar installation by end 2026 (new public and non-residential), end 2027 (existing public and non-residential) or end 2029 (new residential).
+Rooftop solar installation There will be mandatory rooftop solar installation by end 2026 (new public and non-residential), end 2027 (existing public and non-residential) or end 2029 (new The valuation profession now has what it needs to build on EVS 2020's extraordiof an existential threat.

+residential).